Jôshû asked Nansen seriously:

 Embracing Mind: The Zen Talks of Kobun Chino Otogawa (English Edition)

 Judy Cosgrove, Shinbō Joseph Hall (publishers)

 THE LIGHT OF WISDOM of Buddhist women has been shining for centuries but mainly in secrecy.
 Today we need this light more than ever.
-In this book you will meet very different people on the spiritual Way – not only monks, nuns and teachers but also husbands and wives, hermits and cooks, courtesans and bold grannies.
+In this book, you will meet very different people on the spiritual Way – not only monks, nuns and teachers but also husbands and wives, hermits and cooks, courtesans and old grannies.
 (Florence Caplow & Susan Moon)

 Vegan Cooking is everything but boring and so much more than just a skewer with tofu or stir-fried vegetables.
 The recipes of Austrian top chef Roland Rauter inspire to copy them and try out for yourself.
 Not abstaining from animal products or replacing them is in the focus for him but instead discovering the diversity of a vegan diet.
 Roland Rauter presents a vast number of recipes and shows for example how to start your day with a tasty vegan breakfast.

 The broad range of different recipes within the book goes from snacks, smaller dishes and soups over main dishes to desserts.
 There is something for every taste and the reader can discover that a diet that is in accordance with nature is not only tasty but offers pure joy of life.